fgojkovic/piggy_bank_app/README.md

  - Use multiple banks.

  As of june the 5th application is still not developed as i would like.
 If I find more time would like to complete it.

+  - Application was using currency api call from https://api.ratesapi.io/ which doesn't work any more.